The Character at Home

 Lady Writer

-I write about literature, language, love, and living off your pen.
+I write about literature, language, love, and the pleasures of paper and pen.
 Also, fortifying fiction, personal amelioration, and tea.

 Roses, book & quill